Blaise Compaoré: 2000s

+Two Spanish aid workers were abducted in November 2009.
+A hunt was undertaken to find the kidnappers.
+Just one week before the hostages were freed, Ould Sid Ahmed Ould Hama the kidnapper fled to Mali before he was found and imprisoned for 12 years.
+It turned out the ransom was paid by Blaise Compaoré, and the hostages were taken to the presidential palace and were given phones.
+The hostages thanked him for paying the ransom.

+Final years in power (2010-2014)

+President Compaoré announced an establishment of a new Senate with 89 members and with 29 of the senators who would be selected by the president themselves while the rest chosen by local politicians.

 2011 protests

 On 14 April 2011, Compaoré was reported to have fled from the capital Ouagadougou to his hometown of Ziniare after mutineering military bodyguards began a revolt in their barracks reportedly over unpaid allowances.
 Their actions eventually spread to the presidential compound and other army bases.
 In the night, gunfire was reported at the presidential compound and an ambulance was seen leaving the compound.
 Soldiers also looted shops in the city through the night.